-Finding birds on King Island
+Finding birds on King Island.

 Driving around the island and walking any beach provides great opportunities to see birds.
-Forest Ravens, Australian Magpies (white-backed), Spur-winged Plover, wild American Turkeys, wild Indian Peafowl and Common Pheasant are easy to spot.
+Forest Ravens, Australian Magpies (whitebacked), Spur-winged

+Plover, wild American Turkeys, wild Indian Peafowl and Common Pheasant are easy to spot.
 Sea Eagles can often be seen as they cruise the island as can Swamp Harrier and Nankeen Kestrel.
-Brush Bronzewing on well vegetated roads have no fear of cars so take care.
+Brush Bronzewing are frequently observed on well vegetated roads and have no fear of cars while small birds such as the KI Suburb Fairywren dash across in front of you -so take care when driving.
 Pacific and Silver Gull and Crested Tern are common along the coastlines.
-But there are some Birding Hotspots its worth checking out...
+But there are also some Birding Hotspots its worth checking out...